Debugging SMT failures

 5. Nonlinear arithmetic

-Z3's nonlinear engine is limited; CVC5's is better.
-The capability router already sends nonlinear goals to CVC5, but if that's still not enough, escalate:
+Different solver adapters vary in nonlinear strength.
+The capability router already routes nonlinear goals to the strongest available adapter, but if that's still not enough, escalate:

 @verify(thorough) fn nonlinear_fn(...) -> ... { ... }

-thorough races the SMT backend, and tactic-based proof search in
+thorough races the available solver adapters and tactic-based

-parallel and takes the first success.
-Otherwise, supply lemmas that
+proof search in parallel and takes the first success.
+Otherwise,

 6. Missing @logic axiom